-For ships flying the flags of other states, the requirements of this Section are optional.
-The shipowner, at his discretion, shall determine the necessity and completeness of emergency outfit on board, considering its service area, dimensions as well as national standards of the flag state.

-9.1.2 The items listed in Tables 9.2.1, 9.2.2-1, 9.2.2-2 and 9.2.3 available in the ship, but intended for other purposes may be included into the emergency outfit, provided these items have corresponding markings and their permanent storage places are situated above the bulkhead deck.
+- 9.1.1 The requirements of this Section are optional.
+The shipowner, at his discretion, shall determine the necessity and completeness of emergency outfit on board, considering its service area, dimensions as well as national standards of the flag state. - 9.1.2 The items listed in Tables 9.2.1, 9.2.2-1, 9.2.2-2 and 9.2.3 available in the ship, but intended for other purposes may be included into the emergency outfit, provided these items have corresponding markings and their permanent storage places are situated above the bulkhead deck.